Proof of Residency FAQ

 Q: What if I lease my residence and my lease expires during the school year?

 - Prior to the expiration date of a lease, the parent is required to submit all three required residency documents: the new or renewed lease, a current water or electric bill and a driver's license, all at the same address.

 Q: What if I move my residence within the district during the school year?

 - Families who move within the school district during the school year are required to submit to the campus all three residency documents: the new deed or lease, a current water or electric bill and a driver's license, all at the same address.

 Q: What about families who move in during the school year?

 - Families who move in during the school year submit their residency documentation as part of the enrollment process.
 Providing all three required proofs of residency, which includes a current water or electric bill, is a mandatory component in that process.

-If at any time a student's residence is in question, HPISD will conduct an investigation and may require additional documents.
+If a student's residence is in question at any time, HPISD will conduct an investigation and may require additional documents.
 We thank our parents, guardians and taxpayers for their support of this effort to verify the residency of all of our students.